smarttransit-ai/transit-gym/README.md

 ## Example 4 : Chattanooga Simulation - 24 Hours after calibration
 The procedure is similar to "Installation Instructions", with the configuration file of 24 Hours.
-The configuration file and driver python file updated as "Chattanooga_CS_24_hours_cal" and "driver_24_cal" respectively at: https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS
+The configuration file and driver python file updated as "Chattanooga_CS_24_hours_cal" and "driver_24_cal" respectively at: (https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS_cal)
-Also, it needs to replace * /routes/ file with https://drive.google.com/file/d/1IxJPMDwjnMn5U5wSLA2PJ_J0WsePk_aN/view?usp=sharing with the previous route file and add vehicle type from https://drive.google.com/file/d/14WqszGqfpbP1awJhw9TFWamT7p6Uv-7d/view?usp=sharing .

 ### Step 1.
 Prepare the Required Files for 24 Hours